ila-w/fake-news-detection/README.md

 4. At the top of the page you will see a button labeled "Run".
 Click the button and then select the "Run Selected Cell and All Below" option.

 > **Note**:
-> If you are getting errors from not having the required libraries, type the following commands into your terminal:
+> These are the main required libraries in order for the code to run.
+Please type the following commands into your terminal prior to running the code:
 > ```sh
 > pip install pandas
 > ```